rodrigobrim/pulp-vagrant/README.md

 	docker-ce.x86_64 : The open-source application container engine docker-ce-selinux.noarch : SELinux Policies for the open-source application container engine

+# Proxy

+Change the proxy settings on:

+	playbook.yml
+	yum_importer.json

+All four proxy variables on yum_importer.json must be present.
+If you want to deploy without proxy, ajust the playbook.yml to don't copy the yum_importer.json.

 ## Tested on:

 	Linux Mint 18 Sarah and Gubuntu 17.04